 Legal abortion enables men to cover up abuse of women and coerce them into having abortions, and abortion facilities have repeatedly been caught covering up sex trafficking and statutory rape.
 We need to be offering real support and options for women experiencing unplanned pregnancies – not worsening their situations.

 Roe v.
 Wade Was Built on Lies

 The pro-abortion scare tactics that “thousands of women will die when abortion is made illegal” are false.
 The majority of pre-Roe abortions were not committed in back-alleys and the abortion industry has admitted that it completely made up the lie that tens of thousands of women died every year from illegal abortion.
-When abortion is illegal again, there will not be an epidemic of women dying from abortion.
+When abortion is once again unthinkable and unavailable in our nation, there will not be an epidemic of women dying.

 Dr. Bernard Nathanson, co-founder of NARAL, was one of the doctors fighting to legalize abortion in 1973.
 He himself committed over 75,000 abortions – even killing one of his own children himself.
 Dr. Nathanson was complicit in lying to legislators about how many women were dying in back alley abortions.
 He wrote,